sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Abstract-Algebra.rst

 Polynomial Rings
 ~~~~~~~~~~~~~~~~

-A big thing that researchers use Sage for is polynomial arithmetic.
+Polynomial arithmetic in Sage is a very important tool.

 The first cell brings us back to the symbolic world.
 This is **not the
 same thing** as polynomials!